NU-iz-da-fam/install-URSim-ubuntu-20.04/README.md

     ```
   +    II.
 Deploy directly with Maven.
 ### Notes:
+- Use non-sudo user to launch UR Simulator.
 - Each UR Sim software version will be compatible with specific URCap SDK and URCap API.
 Make sure you install correctly the version of URCap to extend UR robot capabilities.
 - As with UR Soft ver5.13, it will work with ```URCap API: 1.13.0```, ```URCap SDK: 1.13.0```
-- Check this link for more detail: https://www.universal-robots.com/articles/ur/release-notes/release-note-software-version-513xx/
+- Check this link for more detail: https://www.universal-robots.com/articles/ur/release-notes/release-note-software-version-513xx/   [5]